 - Use high quality spices that are not expired.
 Things like oregano and dried chives can lose their flavor over time.
 Simply rub the spices between your fingers to help release some of the natural oils.
 If you can smell the fragrance from the spices, they are likely still good.
 If they are not, replace them.

-- Be sure to use enough of the taco seasoning on your food!
+- Be sure to use enough of the seasoning on your food!
 Under seasoning food is the main reason people think they cannot cook.

 - If you love saucy tacos, you may want to add 1-2 tablespoons of tomato paste or 2 tablespoons of water mixed with 1/2 tablespoon of arrowroot powder (or tapioca flour) combined into a slurry before adding it to the ground meat/beans.

-Ways to add more spice to this taco seasoning:
+Ways to add more spice

 - ¼- ½ tsp. cayenne pepper